decred/politeia/politeiawww/api/cms/v1/api.md

 ### `Edit user`

-Allows a user to submit updates to their user information.
+Allows a user to submit updates to their cms user information.

 **Route:** `POST /v1/user/edit`